ResaloliPT/AddInManager/README.md

 # AddInManager

-.Net Standard 2.1 Library for Loading AddIns into your application
+.Net Standard 2.1 Library for Loading AddIns into your .NET Core 3.0  application

 ## Distribution